-There was a sandhill here which was named Mount Horne after Alderman J.C.
-Horne who had campaigned for the reclamation of the area.
+There was a sandhill here which was named Mount Horne after Alderman JC Horne who had campaigned for the reclamation of the area.
 This area was chosen for open space and was gazetted as a park in 1882 and the sand was removed.
-A cricket oval was built but the rest of the area was used as a municipal tip for thirteen years.
+A cricket oval was built but the rest of the area was used as a municipal tip for 13 years.

-The first caretaker, P. Dawson of Wyndham Street, was appointed on a barter basis in 1895.
-He was given the sole right to graze his six cows on the park between the hours of 6 pm and 6 am, in exchange for keeping the park free of weeds and watering the newly-planted Moreton Bay and Port Jackson fig trees twice weekly during dry weather.
+The first caretaker, P Dawson of Wyndham Street, was appointed on a barter basis in 1895.
+He was given the sole right to graze his 6 cows on the park between the hours of 6pm and 6am, in exchange for keeping the park free of weeds and watering the newly-planted Moreton Bay and Port Jackson fig trees twice weekly during dry weather.

-In response to popular demand a tennis court and club house were constructed in 1939 and a portion of the park was set aside for a playground.
-The playground was named after member for Redfern Bill McKell who was Premier of NSW in 1941-47 and Governor-General of Australia in 1947-51.
+In response to popular demand a tennis court and clubhouse were constructed in 1939 and a portion of the park was set aside for a playground.
+The playground was named after member for Redfern Bill McKell who was Premier of NSW from 1941–47 and Governor-General of Australia from 1947–51.